Mykola Katerynchuk: Public activities

 Since 2002 - initiated the Social Program "People's Attorney" in his electoral district in Vinnytsia oblast during the Parliamentary elections.
 The aim is to provide free legal assistance to Ukrainian citizens.
 In July 2012 function 26 offices in 9 different regions of Ukraine, Kyiv and also one office in Hannover (Germany).
 Since the first day, the program has helped 55 thousands of citizens.

 2005 - established the Tax Club that united representatives of small and medium businesses, lawyers and economists.
 As a result of their interaction, a draft of the Tax Code was created to simplify doing business in Ukraine and fiscal policy as a whole.
 Several times a bill was introduced to Parliament.
-Though the Azarov's Tax Code was adopted that led to the mass protest ("Tax Maidan") in 2010.
+Though the Azarov's Tax Code was adopted that led to the Tax Maidan protests in 2010.